blockchain-lab-um/ssi-snap-docs/docs/rpc-methods.md

 #### Parameters

 1. vcStore - name of VC Store plugin ("snap" or "ceramic").
 Must be one of methods returned by `getAvailableVCStores`.

+   _Note: Ceramic network support is experimental and still under development!_

 ```typescript
 const response = await ethereum.request({